 Join Lee Holmes, author of the 'Supercharged Food' series & health coach as she shares how she discovered supercharged foods and how to eat yourself beautiful!Read More

 Hungry For Change

-HUNGRY FOR CHANGE, the latest 'Food Matters' film, exposes shocking secrets the diet, weight loss and food industry don't want you to know about.
-Deceptive strategies designed to keep you craving more and more.
+HUNGRY FOR CHANGE, the second 'Food Matters' film, exposes shocking secrets the diet, weight loss, and food industry don't want you to know about including deceptive strategies designed to keep you craving more and more.
 Could the foods we are eating actually be keeping us stuck in the diet trap?Read More

 ‘What’s With Wheat?’ documentary investigates the growing epidemic of wheat intolerance and why, after eating wheat for thousands of years, it has been linked to so many health problems.Read More